MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/selected-watch-expression-invalid.md

 # Selected watch expression invalid

-It isn't always possible to select a valid [watch expression](../../Glossary/vbe-glossary.md#watch-expression).
+It'sn't always possible to select a valid [watch expression](../../Glossary/vbe-glossary.md#watch-expression).
 This error has the following causes and solutions: